 - Delete staging after Publish to Live.
 The staging is archived after Publish and cannot be reused (it will be automatically deleted after a day).

 How Syncing Works

-The source for products, orders, customers, and comments is the live store.
+The source for products, orders, customers, posts, pages, and comments is the live store.
 The source for everything else WordPress and WooCommerce is the staging store.

 All SEO (Yoast, RankMath, etc.) and forms plugins need to be configured on the live store, not staging.

 In short: do not use staging to edit products, orders, customers, posts, pages, or comments.